 Nova Southeastern University, in compliance with federal regulations, has established the following standards of academic progress that must be met to receive financial assistance.
-Satisfactory progress is required of a financial aid recipient to fulfill a specified educational objective within a specific time frame as defined by the institution.
-The following are condensed criteria for satisfactory progress at NSU's Farquhar Center for Undergraduate Studies.
+Satisfactory progress is required of a financial aid recipient to fulfill a specified educational objective within a specific timeframe as defined by the institution.
+The following are condensed criteria for satisfactory progress at NSU's Farquhar College of Arts and Sciences.